luka2220/File-Encrypt-Decrypt/README.md

 ***

 ### Note
 The path flag must be the full system path of where you want to store the result of the operation.
-The file does not have to exist, but the path must be valid.
+The file is not required to exist, but the path must be valid.